 Does Vinegar Clean Limescale Effectively?

 Yes, vinegar is an effective cleanser.
-Its acidity is what makes it a good cleaner.
-It can counteract icky buildups, remove limescale, brines left by hard water, and dissolve soap scum.
-It makes mirrors, windows, taps, and floors squeaky clean.
+Its acidity is what makes it an effective cleaner.
+It can counteract icky buildups in drains, remove limescale, hard water stains, and dissolve soap scum.
+It also cleans calcium deposits from taps.

 Vinegar helps dissolve limescale.
 It is an excellent alternative to stronger and harsher chemicals.
 Be aware, though, that using vinegar to clean limescale may require patience, elbow grease, and depending on how long the limescale has been there and how much of it multiple tries.